ncyxie/Password-Generator/README.md

 # Password-Generator
 A simple C# Console (.NET Core) based random password generator.

 **No releases available.
-If you want to try this project, download source code and compile application yourself.**
+If you want to try this project, download the source code and compile the application yourself.**